 Artificial intelligence

-Declaring original creative works and attributing them to a creative human could help to distinguish it from AI-generated content.
+AI-generated content poses an emerging challenge user and creators as it potentially blurs the lines between what is considered original and what is AI-generated.
+Declaring original creative works and attributing them to a creative human could help creators to stand out and to distinguish it from AI-generated content.

 Transparency obligations

+According to the EU AI-Act, providers of AI system and creators of synthetic media are required to provide "sufficiently detailed summary" of all copyrighted works utilised for the training of their models (Article 52 1. d).
 To comply with this regulatory requirement, providers of AI system need to identify, list and transparently declare all assets before the content is ingested into their systems and make sure that no opt-out policy prohibits its use.

 Preventing model collapse

+Providers of AI systems must identify and publicly declare AI-generated content not only for transparency reasons, but in their own self-interest.
 AI system providers require high-quality, human- generated content and must refrain from training their models on synthetic media.
 As a result, transparency regarding AI-generated content is not merely a legal obligation but also a critical necessity to avoid entropy, commonly referred to as model collapse.

 Last updated